-What South Dakota’s meth ads say about the sorry state of anti-drug PSAs
+What South Dakota’s meth ads say about the sorry state of antidrug PSAs

 Critics also point to the cost, which is reportedly $449,000.
 Now, that sounds like a lot of money, but in Adland, when it comes to a campaign that includes a TV spot, website, billboards, and posters, it’s pretty standard stuff.
 Earlier this year, Arizona dropped $400,000 on a new anti-opioid campaign, and the National Youth Anti-Drug Media Campaign has cost more than $1.5 billion since 1998.

-What’s your favorite anti-drug PSA?
+What’s your favorite antidrug PSA?
 How many can you even remember?
 There are only a handful that have actually stuck with me over the years.
 This is your brain on drugs, obviously.
 “I learned it from watching you!”
-And then this Australian spot, that eases you in with a warm, mellow, hey-we’re-all-friends-here vibe until . . . .
+And then this Australian spot, that eases you in with a warm, mellow, hey-we’re-all-friends-here vibe until . . .

 KABLAMMO.

 Did you see that coming?
 (Neither did he . . . sorry.)
 Can you imagine watching that stoned without knowing the twist?
-It’s like that Subway life journey (or that Renault love story) but uh, much, much darker.
+It’s like that Subway life journey (or that Renault love story) but, uh, much, much darker.
 Scary?
 Sure!
 But according to a number of studies, scare tactics may get our attention, but they don’t ultimately change our behavior.

-Montana launched a much-lauded anti-meth campaign back in 2005 that used graphic portrayals and scare tactics, but despite the campaign touting positive results, an independent review found that there was actually an “increase in the percentage of teenagers who reported that using meth is not a risky behavior; teenagers were four times more likely to strongly approve of regular meth use; teenagers were more likely to report that taking heroin and cocaine is not risky; and up to 50% of teenagers reported that the graphic ads exaggerate the risks of using meth.”
-That campaign has expanded, and even included ads directed by Darren Aronofsky.
+Montana launched a much-lauded antimeth campaign back in 2005 that used graphic portrayals and scare tactics, but despite the campaign touting positive results, an independent review found that there was actually an “increase in the percentage of teenagers who reported that using meth is not a risky behavior; teenagers were four times more likely to strongly approve of regular meth use; teenagers were more likely to report that taking heroin and cocaine is not risky; and up to 50% of teenagers reported that the graphic ads exaggerate the risks of using meth.”
+That campaign expanded and even included ads directed by Darren Aronofsky.

 Scare tactics have been utilized since the 1980s, and even President Trump is harking back to that approach.
 When launching the White House’s anti-opioid campaign last year, he said, “That’s the least expensive thing we can do, where you scare them from ending up like the people in the commercials.
 And we’ll make them very, very bad commercials.
 We’ll make them pretty unsavory situations.”